Personal line of credit deferrals for Albertans

 If you are concerned about not having sufficient funds available at the time of repayment, please connect with us prior to the repayment date to explore more manageable options.

-To help reduce the impact of increased interest costs, you are able to repay deferred payments at any time during the term of your line of credit without penalty, however be sure to connect with us directly (do not use ATB Online or mobile), so we can ensure your repayments are applied correctly.
+To help reduce the impact of increased interest costs, you are able to repay deferred payments at any time during the term of your line of credit without penalty, however be sure to connect with us directly (do not use ATB Personal web or app), so we can ensure your repayments are applied correctly.

 Amortization period: The total number of years that it’ll take to pay off your loan or whole mortgage